Kidnapped German man freed in Yemen - tribal sources

 Hostage-taking is sometimes carried out by militants specifically targeting Westerners, but is also used as a tactic by tribesmen to resolve disputes with the government, and by opportunists hoping to sell hostages on to other groups.

-(Reporting by Mohammed Ghobari; Writing by Yara Bayoumy; Editing by Mark Heinrich)
+(Reporting by Mohammed Ghobari; Writing by Yara Bayoumy; Editing by Mark Trevelyan)